 |---|---|---|

-These cookbooks are all available in print.
-Some have Kindle or PDF versions too.
-Most include full nutrition labels so you can track macros easily.
+These cookbooks are all available in print, and most have Kindle or e-book versions too.
+Each one publishes nutrition info (including carb counts) with its recipes, so you can track your macros easily.

 Want to build your own weekly menu?
 Check out our Keto Meal Plans for done-for-you guides.